seveas/git-spindle/docs/github.rst

 items in the log by specifying a count.
 Finally, :option:`--verbose` will give slightly more verbose output for some log items.

-.. describe:: git hub create-token [--store]

-Create a personal access token that can be used for git operations (clone, fetch, push) over http.
-Especially useful if you use two-factor authentication, as these tokens can be used instead of your password and don't require the second factor.

-The token is shown in the output of the command.
-If you specify :option:`--store`, the token will also be stored using the git credential helpers.

 .. _`profile page`: https://github.com/settings/applications

 Using multiple accounts